 Library Innovation Lab 2018: Exploring New Ways of Engaging Immigrant Communities through Public Humanities Programming

-For more information, contact Project & Evaluation Director, Felicia Kelley.
+The current grant application period is closed, for more information, contact Project & Evaluation Director, Felicia Kelley.

 The planning phase of this project was supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.

 The Library Innovation Lab is supported by a grant from Wells Fargo Foundation, in-kind support from Southwest Airlines, and the generosity of individual donors throughout California.